bad2212/hangman/README.md

 It is worth noting that this is an oversimplificiation, as placement of the letters is a helpful clue for a hangman guesser, as well.

-Another complication worth considering is that guessing the most popular letter isn't always the way to go.
-Instead, guessing a letter than appears in about half of the words may be a better approach.
-For instance, if you know that 99% of possible words have the letter **e**, guessing the letter **e** might help you if the word you are looking for doesn't have it, but otherwise you aren't getting much new information.
-Instead, guessing a letter that appears in about 50% of possible words can help you more easily narrow down your options.